Master of Science in Accounting

 This course covers computer-based accounting and related integrated systems and software.
 Reporting objectives, transaction trails, security, documentation, and internal EDP controls are emphasized.

 Survey of professional ethics standards and personal ethics as applied to the practice of accounting.

-FIN 5303 Financial Policy for Managers 3 credit hours
+FIN 5303 Financial Strategy & Decision Making 3 credit hours

 Fundamental concepts such as time value of money and risk-return relationships in finance are presented in detail.
 Financial decisions faced by modern business enterprises are analyzed in the framework of financial theories.
 These decisions include capital budgeting, long-term financing, dividend policy, short-term financial management, and performance evaluations.
 Prerequisites: FIN 5023 or FIN 3023 and ACCT 5403.

 Survey of International Financial Reporting Standards (IFRS) and other topics related to international accounting.

 Acquaints students with accounting in the Energy industry, including acquisition, production/depletion and retirement of oil and gas properties.
 Topics include differences between full cost and successful efforts accounting methods; accounting for joint ventures; and analysis of financial statements and disclosures issued by oil and natural gas firms.
 Introduction to related tax issues.

 ACCT 5911-3 Special Topics in Accounting 1-3 credit hours

 A variable-credit course designed to meet the needs of students with specific interest in specialized accounting topic.